q2ebanking/boa-constrictor/docs/pages/tutorial/part-2-web-ui-testing.md

 The test steps are complete, and if you run the test case, it should pass.
 However, it should be refactored a bit for better setup and cleanup.
-Rewrite `DuckDuckGoTest` with the following code:
+Rewrite `DuckDuckGoWebUiTest` with the following code:

 ```csharp
 using Boa.Constrictor.Logging;